rpcavaco/disruptivego04/PITCHME.md

 ## Why use Golang to program HTTP services?

-### Other languages might be more popular and effective:
+### Other languages might be more popular and effective

 @ul